 Another biological reason finds some support in Magnetic Resonance Imaging (MRI) studies.
-Some people suffering gender dysphoria
+Some people suffering gender dysphoria might have neural structures that more closely resemble the structure of their desired sex than their born sex.

 But does this mean they are the wrong sex?
 The answer is an emphatic No!
-According to Dr. Zucker, "It's completely simplistic to say that there are 'male brains' or 'female brains'...[with] most traits, both physical and behavioral, there's a lot of overlap between boys and girls, or men and women""17
+According to Dr. Zucker, "It's completely simplistic to say that there are 'male brains' or 'female brains'...[with] most traits, both physical and behavioral, there's a lot of overlap between boys and girls, or men and women"17